PHOTOGRAPHY COURTESY OF ERIC BEAUME

 Unfortunately, many of the reefs in Dar es Salaam have been badly damaged due to dynamite fishing, however, Laura’s Garden is not as badly damaged as most others nearby.

-Although there are very few resident fish over the size of 30 cm on Laura’s Garden, due not just to dynamite fishing, but also just general over-fishing in the area, the coral and smaller fish life is remarkably good.
+Although there are very few resident fish over the size of 30 cm, due not just to dynamite fishing, but also just general over-fishing in the area, the coral and smaller fish life is remarkably good.
 Nudibranchs, crustaceans, starfish and colorful reef fish are fairly abundant.
 There are also numerous moray eels, the occasional ribbon eel and sometimes visiting green turtles.

 Soldier and squirrel fish lurk under the overhangs and predatory fish such as lionfish, scorpionfish of various species, lizardfish and hawkfish abound.
 Small shoals of fusiliers add color to the reef, darting around in search of food.
 Anemones and clown fish are common around the larger outcrops.